Kyawkk/Taxi_Driver/README.md

 ### Our Goal
 An android app for taxi drivers to help them easily find their customer.
-They can easily find their customer with one tap login and the app is so simple to use with clean interface.
+They can easily find their customer with one tap login and the app is so simple to use with clean user interface.

 ### Installation Guide
 - Clone the repository to your local computer that already installed Android Studio.